 The fixed income is managed principally in a "Buy and Maintain" style.
 The investment objective is to optimize returns with capital preservation.
-However, the Company may have discretion to sell the assets according to the views of market, credit trends, credit risk management and Asset Liabilities Management.
+However, the Company has discretion to sell the assets according to its views of the market, credit trends, credit risk management and Asset Liabilities Management.